dedemerve/ILSA-LLM-Extractor/README.md

   International Large-Scale Assessments produce thousands of technical reports, policy briefs, and research publications annually.
 Manually extracting structured metadata from this volume of documents is time-consuming and error-prone.
 This pipeline automates the process by combining PDF text extraction, structured prompting, and LLM-based inference to produce a clean, queryable dataset.

-  The pipeline achieved **99.2% classification accuracy** across 1,680 documents spanning six major ILSA programs.
+  The pipeline achieved **99.2% classification accuracy** across 1,680 peer-reviewed articles using data from IEA (TIMSS, PIRLS, ICCS) and OECD (PISA, TALIS, PIAAC) assessments.

   ## Dataset